vpistis/django-multi-gtfs/README.rst

 GTFS feeds in the original version, update multigtfs and your code, and re-import.

-multigtfs works with Django 1.5 through 1.9.
+multigtfs works with Django >= 1.8.
 In the next version, support will be limited to Django's supported releases, so if you are using an old version you will want to update to at least 1.8, the long-term support (LTS) release.